Amarjeet2623/SmartHire/README.md

-# IntelliHire 🚀
+# SmartHire 🚀

 ![Banner](public/screenshots/banner1.png)

-IntelliHire is a web application designed to assist users in optimizing their resumes and matching them with suitable job descriptions using AI.
+SmartHire is a web application designed to assist users in optimizing their resumes and matching them with suitable job descriptions using AI.

 ## Table of Contents
 - [Screenshots](#screenshots-)